Shot-noise reduction for lattice Hamiltonians: Sampling improvements under global depolarization noise

+$\gamma = 1/2$ would mean that readout via geometric partitioning uses as many 2-qubit gates as the state preparation circuit.
+Hence for small enough patches one typically has $\gamma > 1/2$.
+Our numerical results show that such patch sizes nonetheless lead to very significant sampling improvements.

-Thus, in a realistic setting, we do not only have a single perfectly reproducible quantum state.
-Instead, we generate on our quantum computer an ensemble of states $\{ \ket{\tilde \psi} \}$ that are all potentially (slightly) different.
-As a consequence, we have to consider the statistical error average $\EE$ over this ensemble of states.
+To take depolarizing noise into account, we need to consider the statistical error average $\EE$ over the corresponding ensemble of states.
 Nevertheless, a similar upper bound to Eq.~\eqref{eq: std_error_ineq} holds true:

-here, we applied a second time the Cauchy-Schwarz inequality onto the expectation value over $\{ \ket{\tilde \psi} \}$, to obtain the second inequality, which would be an equality if the different random variables $\sqrt{ \Var_{\ket{ \tilde \psi}}\left( H_b\right) }$ were stochastically independent.
-For the explicit calculation see Appendix.~\ref{appendix: compare measurement strategies}.
-The above inequality allows us to expand the previously defined relative sampling complexity (Definition~\ref{def:Sampling improvement}) to ensembles of states: \begin{defn}[Relative Sampling complexity of a state ensemble] Let $\mathcal B_1$ and $\mathcal B_2$ be partitionings of $H$, let $\{ \ket{\tilde \psi} \}$ denote a set of states and $\mathbb{E}$ the average over these states.
-Then we define:
+where, we applied a second time the Cauchy-Schwarz inequality onto the expectation value over $\ket{\tilde \psi}$, to obtain the second inequality, which would be an equality if the different random variables $\sqrt{ \Var_{\ket{\tilde \psi}}\left( H_b\right) }$ were stochastically independent.
+See Appendix.~\ref{appendix: compare measurement strategies} for the explicit calculation.
+The above inequality allows us to expand the previously defined relative sampling complexity (Definition~\ref{def:Sampling improvement}) from pure to mixed states: \begin{defn}[Relative Sampling complexity (Mixed state version)] Let $\epsilon_1$ and $\epsilon_2$ be the global depolarization noise strength for measuring the quantum state $\ket{\tilde \psi (\epsilon)}$ (Eq.~\eqref{eq: tilde_psi}) in the partitionings $\mathcal B_1$ and $\mathcal B_2$ of $H$.
+Then we define the ratio of the number of samples $M_{\mathcal B_1}/M_{\mathcal B_2}$ to obtain $\overline \sigma^2_{\mathcal{B}_1} = \overline \sigma^2_{\mathcal{B}_2}$, c.f.
+Eq.~\eqref{eq: average_sampling_error}, as the relative sampling complexity: